Skip to main content

 The aim of EUAA’s work is to foster a harmonised implementation of the Common European Asylum System across the EU so as to reach a situation where an application for international protection would receive the same decision, no matter where it was lodged.
 Recognition rates, the percentage of asylum applications that receive decisions granting refugee status or subsidiary protection, are sometimes cited as an indicator of the level of such harmonisation between EU+ countries.

 It is important to recognise that several objective factors may lead to variations in recognition rates.
 The complexity of an asylum application and its examination cannot be reduced to a single measure such as the nationality of the applicant.
 Differences in the underlying profile of the applicant, national jurisprudence and national policies, and the application of certain legal concepts also come into play and can result in different recognition rates (Read Asylum Report - National policies on specific profiles and nationalities).
-Irrespective of underlying causes, this figure illustrates recognition rates across the EU+ for various citizenships.
-In each column, individual circles of the same colour represent different issuing countries, with the size of each circle reflecting the number of decisions issued, and their placement on the vertical (y) axis indicating the corresponding recognition rate—namely, the percentage of decisions that granted refugee status or subsidiary protection.
+Irrespective of underlying causes, the chart presented here illustrates recognition rates across the EU+ for various citizenships.
+In each column, individual circles of the same colour represent different issuing countries, with the size of each circle reflecting the number of decisions issued, and their placement on the vertical axis indicating the corresponding recognition rate—namely, the percentage of decisions that granted refugee status or subsidiary protection.

 Pending Cases